 To scan Ismaël on his bicycle, we worked with Voxdale and the product development department at the University of Antwerp.
 They used an Artec Eva 3D scanner, which projects a pattern of stable light onto an object.
 Sensors and cameras offset from the light source then analyse the pattern of light and calculate the distance of every point within the field of view.
-This created a 3D virtual model of Ismaël with an accuracy of 0.1mm and a resolution of 0.2mm.
+This created a 3D virtual model of Ismaël on his bike which was then used for CFD simulations.

 The upper arms were also identified as a significant source of drag.
-Keeping them tucked beneath the shoulders will reduce the wake generated at the top of the upper arms.
+Keeping them tucked beneath the shoulders can help reduce the wake generated at the top of the upper arms.

 There are a wide variety of aero road bikes available on the market for aspiring athletes.
 Many of the fastest bikes utilise similar aerodynamic design elements to reduce drag and maximise performance.

 Most high performance bike frames are constructed with very slim tubing.
 This reduces the cross sectional area of the frame, which minimises drag compared to traditional round tube profiles.
 These frames are mostly made from carbon fibre or other composites, which not only enables more aggressive profiling but also an extremely lightweight bike.